solacelost/update-arcdps/docs/README.md

     1. Click Start or press the Windows key on your keyboard
     1. Type "powershell"
     1. Right click the "Windows Powershell" Desktop app
-    1. Choose "Run as administrator" like below:
+    1. Choose "Run as administrator" like here:
         ![Run as Administrator](./docs_admin.png)
     1. Type `Get-ExecutionPolicy` to see what your execution policy is currently set to
     1. Type `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` to enable the reocmmended policy configuration